nihitsaxena95/Collaborative_Filtering_Spark/README.md

-# Collaborative filtrating recommendation system with Spark Scala
+# Collaborative filtering recommendation system with Spark Scala

 ## Introduction
 This repository is a reference code for blog [Collaborative Filtering Recommendation System with Apache Spark using Scala](https://medium.com/@nihitextra/collaborative-filtering-recommendation-system-with-apache-spark-using-scala-9a68e02e814d)